jtookoian-lab/meet-jennie-interactive/README.md

   - Lightweight, intuitive interaction

 - **Technical Fluency (Without Over-Engineering)**
-  - Built with HTML, Tailwind CSS, and vanilla JavaScript
+  - Built with Canva coding templates and GitHub coding help from ChatGPT
   - Designed to be simple, portable, and easy to evolve

 ---

 ## Why a Game?

-In enablement, engagement is never accidental.
+In Enablement, engagement is never accidental.

 I’ve found that people remember:
 - what surprised them,